Ayush-Bansal08/sentimentanalysis-Hollywood/README.md

 ### Datasets

 Movies Subtitles:
 Subtitles from over 1,000 films, including Oscar-nominated films and the top 10 box-office hits, were collected.
 These films were categorized into four genres: Action, Comedy, Drama, and Thriller.
+Our extracted data was published via Kaggle: https://www.kaggle.com/datasets/mlopssss/subtitles

 SenWave Dataset:
 This dataset includes sentiment-labeled tweets from the COVID-19 pandemic period.
 It is used to fine-tune our sentiment classification model for multi-label classification across emotions like optimism, anxiety, and anger.
 Additionally, the SenWave dataset from GitHub was utilised: